AliMorty/AliMorty.github.io/_posts/2019-11-06-Stochastic-Online-Matching.md

 Based on the action done by the algorithm (which is shown by the orange arrow), the adversary will show one of the following neighbors for the next vertex. <br>
 ![Graph1](https://raw.githubusercontent.com/AliMorty/AliMorty.github.io/master/images/SM2.bmp)

 In any of these two scenarios, the second node cannot get matched.
 The adversary will terminate the game in this step.
 We left with one match while the off-line version for both graphs matches both right vertices.
-So the competitive ratio is exactly half and not more.
-We need to restrict the strength of the adversary. <br>
+So the worst case competitive ratio is exactly half and not more.
+Therefore, to beat the half, we need to restrict the strength of the adversary. <br>

 ### Normal Adversary
 This type of adversary is just the usual adversary.
 This adversary knows the algorithm that we are going to use at the beginning, he should identify the entire bipartite graph before the algorithm makes any decision.
 Here, if the algorithm is a *deterministic* one, the normal adversary is as strong as the *stronger type of adversary* as he can predict the actions done by algorithm precisely at the beginning and construct the bipartite graph accordingly.
 Therefore, we need to add randomness to our algorithm to have any chance of beating the half!
 We want to make an unpredictable algorithm to not allowing the normal adversary to act as a strong adversary.